The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: A Computational Retrieval Architecture

-\texttt{ComputePN} executes this structure to produce the precise candidate set $S_{valid}$.
-Subsequently, the ranking module utilizes $Q_{Rank}$ to compute a base relevance score via standard models (BM25 or Cosine Similarity).
-This score is combined with auxiliary signals---such as citation counts, document quality, or author h-indices---to produce a final ranking for the documents in $S_{valid}$.
-This ensures the top results are not just logically valid, but prioritized by utility.
+\textbf{The Dual-Payload Execution:} The Planner constructs a bifurcated Query Execution Plan (QEP) consisting of strict retrieval logic ($Q_{DAG}$) and soft ranking signals ($Q_{Rank}$). \texttt{ComputePN} executes $Q_{DAG}$ to produce the precise candidate set $S_{valid}$ in polynomial time.
+Subsequently, the ranking module utilizes $Q_{Rank}$ to compute base relevance scores (e.g., BM25) strictly over $S_{valid}$.
+This ensures the top results are not just prioritized by utility, but are mathematically guaranteed to satisfy the logical boundaries of the user's request.

-\item \textbf{Offloading Logic from Ranking:} Neural rankers (e.g., Cross-Encoders) are computationally expensive and, as shown by Weller et al.~\cite{weller2025theoretical}, theoretically incapable of reliably enforcing strict logical constraints. \texttt{ComputePN} acts as a strict firewall.
+\textbf{Offloading Logic from Ranking:} Neural rankers (e.g., Cross-Encoders) are computationally expensive and theoretically incapable of reliably enforcing strict logical constraints~\cite{weller2025theoretical}. \texttt{ComputePN} acts as a strict firewall.
 By enforcing the DAG constraints during the cheap retrieval phase, it ensures the expensive ranking stage consumes resources \textit{only} on logically valid candidates, maximizing the utility of the available inference budget.

-\item \textbf{Vector Emulation \& Unification:} A profound implication of Capturing $\mathbf{P}$ is that $\mathcal{L}_R$ can theoretically represent dense retrieval operations by compiling them into Boolean circuits over bit-sliced embedding fields.
-While a naive compilation yields unmanageably large DAGs, \textbf{we propose the use of \textbf{HyperNodes}}---specialized computational gadgets that function as \textbf{macros}.

-Much like a macro in a programming language, a HyperNode is conceptually expanded into its equivalent Boolean logic subgraph (or substituted with an optimized hardware kernel) prior to execution.
-For example, macro $\texttt{DotProductGE}(v, \vec{q}, \tau)$ filters the input set $D(v)$, retaining only those documents $d$ where $\text{embed}(d) \cdot \vec{q} \ge \tau$.

-\textit{Differentiation:} While commercial engines (e.g., Solr, Elasticsearch) offer features like Vector Search, they are typically implemented as rigid, top-level API hooks or post-filtering stages.
-This implementation strategy fails to Capture $\mathbf{P}$ because it lacks deep composability---one cannot easily nest a vector search inside a recursive XOR structure or negate its output arbitrarily.
-In contrast, by treating gadgets as syntactic macros within the $\mathcal{L}_R$ grammar, our framework ensures that semantic signals can be logically entangled with symbolic constraints at any depth of the query graph.